playgameservices/play-games-plugin-for-unity/README.md

     // Submit achievement to Google Play
     PlayGamesPlatform.Instance.ReportProgress("MyGooglePlayAchievementIdHere", 100.0f, callback);

+## Using Production APNS Certificate (iOS)

+In the `GPGSAppController.m` file, you will notice within the `application:didRegisterForRemoteNotificationsWithDeviceToken` method that there are two calls;
+one for using a push notification in the sandbox environment, and one for using a push notification in the production environment.
+You should make sure to comment the first call (and uncomment the second) when you're ready to switch to a production environment and push notification.

 ## Note from Maintainer

 The plugin was developed and is currently maintained by [Bruno Oliveira](https://plus.google.com/+BrunoOliveira).
 Feel free to add me on Google+ and nag me to fix bugs or take a look at your questions on Stack Overflow!

+## Acknowledgements

+The iOS library makes use of the [MiniJSON.cs](https://gist.github.com/darktable/1411710) class developed by Calvin Rien (originally based on a parser by Patrick van Bergen), available under the MIT License.

 ## Special Thanks